leojay-net/walkscape/walkscape_frontend/README.md

 # WalkScape

-A blockchain-powered location-based exploration game built on Starknet that connects the real world with digital adventures.
+A blockchain-powered location-based exploration game built on CrossFI that connects the real world with digital adventures.
 Touch grass, discover artifacts, grow digital pets, and build communities while exploring your surroundings.

 ## What is WalkScape?